Abstractive-Health/abstractive-annotation/README.md

 This repo is for spinning up a UI on a virtual desktop for annotations of clinical notes for Abstractive Health

-# Deployments
-Send/Email Docker Image to many architectures (AMD/ARM64) - See Vince and Ritika

 ## Installation
 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)